balderasmx2/conductor-nemoclaw/README.md

 - Model: `Qwen/Qwen3.6-35B-A3B-FP8`
 - Sandbox name: `my-assistant`

+> Important: Use your GB10 LAN IP (e.g. `192.168.100.126`), not `localhost`.
-> Note: The NemoClaw sandbox runs in a separate network namespace.
-Use your GB10 LAN IP (e.g. `192.168.100.126`), not `localhost` — the sandbox cannot resolve localhost.
+> The NemoClaw sandbox runs in a separate network namespace and cannot resolve localhost.

 ---